Partnering Together for a Classical Education

 How to Apply for Financial Aid

 Covenant has partnered with FACTS Management Company to assist with our financial aid assessment.
-FACTS is used by almost 7,000 school across the country, including many in central Pennsylvania.
+FACTS is used by almost 7,000 schools across the country, including many in central Pennsylvania.
 FACTS analyzes an applicant’s financial aid application and provides the school with an objective report that includes a recommendation of how much a family can contribute toward their tuition.
 You may learn more about FACTS by clicking here.
 To apply for financial aid, please create a FACTS account by clicking on the icon below and following the instructions to submit an application.

 Many parents report that the application takes between 20 and 30 minutes to complete.
 FACTS charges $30 for this service.
 You will want to have the following information on hand: